 As such, Pyrgos village has been included in the list of Representative Intangible Cultural Heritage of Humanity of UNESCO in 2015.

 The School of Fine Arts and the Museum of Tinos

 The famous Pyrgos School of Fine Arts has been operating since 1955.
 The three-year course mainly teaches marble sculpture, architectural drawing, painting, and art history.
 The top two graduates are admitted without exams to the Athens School of Fine Arts each year.

-There is also an impressive Museum of Marble Crafts in Pyrgos, with a permanent collection recently opened to the public by the Piraeus Bank Group Cultural Foundation on International Sculpture Day on April 24, 2021.
+There is also an impressive Museum of Marble Crafts in Pyrgos with a permanent collection which recently opened to the public by the Piraeus Bank Group Cultural Foundation on International Sculpture Day on April 24, 2021.
 They salvaged and repaired old mechanical equipment that could replicate with precision and speed the skill of the ancient masons.

 Greek Reporter spoke to three marble carvers of note from Tinos.

 The descendant of the great modern Greek sculptor, Dimitrios Filippotis, Ioannis Filippotis, continues the family tradition with his well-established workshop in Athens.
 He was named after his grandfather, another well-known sculptor, Ioannis Filippotis, who was born in 1908 in Pyrgos, Tinos.

 Ioannis acquired control of the family marble carving workshop in 1937 and created a name for himself like his forefathers.
 He carved a magnificent figure of Christ at the Monastery at Kechrovouni.
 Compensation for this work following World War II was a mere two cartons of cigarettes and a sack of flour.